 The task force created to address Juvenile Dependency standards included members from academia as well as from both private practice and public defender offices.
-Task force members were Julie McFarlane, Supervising Attorney, Youth, Rights & Justice; Shannon Storey, Office of Public Defense Services; Joseph Hagedorn, Metro Public Defender; Leslie Harris, University of Oregon Law School; Tahra Sinks, private practice in Salem; LeAnn Easton, Dorsay & Easton LLP; and Joanne Southey, Department of Justice Civil Enforcement Division.
+Task force members were.

 The following pages include new standards produced by the juvenile dependency task force which are recommended to replace what is currently published on the OSB website as the third specific standard “Specific Standards for Representation in Juvenile Dependency Cases”.
-These changes, when combined with the revisions recently made to the second specific standard (Criminal and Juvenile Delinquency) may make the “general standards” in Section 1 duplicative, as the material covered broadly in the that document is now included in more details both in the Criminal and Juvenile sections.
+These changes, when combined with the revisions recently made to the second specific standard (Criminal and Juvenile Delinquency) may make the “general standards” in Section 1 duplicative, as the material covered broadly in that document are now included in more detail both in the Criminal and Juvenile sections.

 The goal of this task force was to create a revised set of standards that was both easy for the practitioner to read and understand and also provide relevant detail and explanations as necessary.
 As with the criminal standards, this task force sought to include, in addition to the rules and implementation sections, commentary to both explain the rationale behind the individual standards and to provide relevant real world examples when possible.
 Thus each section of the standards includes the “black letter” standard itself, one or more “Actions” to guide the practitioner in achieving the standard and then Commentary to more fully explain the Actions and the Standard.

 It became very clear to members of the task force throughout this process that customs and practices in juvenile dependency cases vary widely from county to county in Oregon.
 While some of these differences may be more stylistic than substantive, some may have a significant impact on the rights of children and parents.
-One of the goals in writing the action and commentary sections of the standards was identify for attorneys best practices that may differ from the custom in their jurisdiction.
-While this knowledge may not always result in a change in local court practice, reference to the standards may be persuasive to a lawyer who is attempting to convince a court to deviate from its traditional practice.
+One of the goals in writing the Action and Commentary sections of the Standards was to identify for attorneys the best practices that may differ from the custom in their jurisdiction.
+While this knowledge may not always result in a change in local court practice, reference to the Standards may be persuasive to a lawyer who is attempting to convince a court to deviate from its traditional practice.

 One criticism of the previous version of the juvenile standards was that some sections were essentially long checklists without much explanation as to why items on the list were important.
 Additionally, because of the desire to make sure every contingency was covered, checklists often become impractically long, which made them less useful for the reader.
 The task force felt that it was preferable to replace these sections with a more through explanation of the material.

-However, the workgroup did feel that there was some value in checklists in that they can provide inexperienced practitioners with a visual aid to help them to avoid forgetting important tasks or issues.
-For this reason, much of the information that was previously included in the checklists contained in the standards has been moved to an appendix at the end of the new juvenile standards section.
+However, the workgroup did feel that there was some value in checklists in that they can provide inexperienced practitioners with a visual aid to help them avoid forgetting important tasks or issues.
+For this reason, much of the information that was previously included in the checklists within the standards has been moved to an appendix at the end of the new juvenile standards section.